 For those of you who are interested in what’s going on in a redhead’s head today, it’s totally random.
 Big surprise.
 And it has to do with hunger, fire, and birds.
 No disrespect intended, but she didn’t invent it.
 Suzanne Collins, that is.
 The Maker of the universe and all it contains did.
-Incidentally, He also invented the Hunger Games, not to mention He created the mockingjay too; maybe she’s on the right track… just sayin’.
+He came up with the Hunger Games, catching fire, not to mention He created the mockingjay too; maybe she’s on the right track… just sayin’.
 Who’d have thunk it?

 May I offer you a couple of thoughts to ponder this day, so close to Thanksgiving?
 First, the Anglo Saxon root word of Thanksgiving is very interesting.
 More on that in a future blog.
 For now, how about this free chicken?
 (That’s what a good friend of mine, Arthur O’Neal, calls the revelations he sprinkles throughout his teachings.)

 1) The God who put the stars in place and created you in the womb of your mother has offered to fill you to overflowing, actually “filled and flooded” is how Ephesians puts it, with His spirit, and when He first gave the Holy Spirit He manifested as tongues of fire.
 Have ya caught fire yet?

 2) He created you with a God-shaped hole inside you’ll never get away from that cannot be satisfied by anything but Him.
 How cool is that?
 Oh yeah.
 The original Hunger Games began with God.
 Did I mention that?
 Lastly,